cudoventures/cudos-docs/docs/governance/tokenomics.md

 2. Following on from the above example, if a **Delegator** wishes to **redelegate** their tokens from **Validator B** to a hypothetical **Validator C** they must wait *21 days*.

-3. Redelegation can work through the Cudos Dashboard as well as using the CLI.
+3. Redelegation can work through the CUDOS Dashboard as well as using the CLI.

-- Connect a wallet to the [**Cudos Dashboard**](https://dashboard.cudos.org/staking) and redelegate funds to a Validator node of choice.
+- Connect a wallet to the [**CUDOS Dashboard**](https://dashboard.cudos.org/staking) and redelegate funds to a Validator node of choice.

 - Using `cudos-noded` CLI to redelegate funds.